 Type of information Where is it stored?
 Who can access it?
-Identifiable Information - this i nformation can be traced back to you Information collected from you Laboratory results Participant Symptoms and Swabbing Diary Paper: stored securely under restricted access at NZCR.
-Following study completion paper forms are transferred to a secure site and stored for 15 years, then destroyed Electronic: stored on secure NZCR servers NZCR staff Your GP / usual doctor Local laboratory staff to process and report your screening and safety tests Sponsor monitors to ensure the study is run properly and data is collected accurately Representatives from the Sponsor if you make a compensation claim as a result of study-related injury.
-Identifiable information is required to assess your claim Ethics committee, regulatory authorities, and sponsor representatives if the study or site is audited Medical Officer of Health for positive test results for a notifiable disease (i.e., COVID- 19, Hepatitis B/C) The study doctor may share your information with other people, in the rare event of a serious threat to public health of you or another person OR if the information is required in certain legal situations De-identified (coded) Informat ion - this information is only labelled with your unique study ID Study assessment results are uploaded into the study database to be analysed Symptoms and Swabbing diary information recorded in the eCOA application.
-Electronic: will be stored-on a secure platform and will be retained indefinitely.
+Identifiable Information - this information can be traced back to you Information collected from you Laboratory results Participant Symptoms and Swabbing Diary Photograph if required for any adverse events, e.g. skin reactions (these will not be taken of sensitive areas) Paper: stored securely under restricted access at NZCR.
+Following study completion paper forms are transferred to a secure site and stored for 15 years, then destroyed Electronic: stored on secure NZCR servers (in New Zealand and Australia) NZCR staff Your GP / usual doctor Local laboratory staff to process and report your screening and safety tests Sponsor/CRO monitors to ensure the study is run properly and data is collected accurately Representatives from the Sponsor if you make a compensation claim as a result of study-related injury.
+Identifiable information is required to assess your claim Ethics committee, regulatory authorities, and sponsor/CRO representatives if the study or site is audited Medical Officer of Health for positive test results for a notifiable disease (i.e., HIV, Hepatitis B/C) The study doctor may share your information with other people, in the rare event of a serious threat to public health or safety, or to the life or health of you or another person OR if the information is required in certain legal situations De-identified (coded) Information - this information is only labelled with your unique study ID Study assessment results are uploaded into the study database to be analysed De-identified photographs, if required (as above) • Electronic : will be stored-on a secure platform and will be retained indefinitely.
 Storage will comply with local and/or international data security guidelines.
-Electronic: stored on a secure platform for a minimum of 25years.
 The Sponsor, for the purposes of this study.
 People and companies working with or for the Sponsor, for the purposes of this study.
 Regulatory or other governmental agencies worldwide.